openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 Drawbacks:

-* New images need to be built, i.e. lot of Comet requuests.
+* New images need to be built, i.e. lot of Comet requests.
 * More tickets.
+* It's harder to track which image is used in which OCP release.
+For example we may end up with:
+  * AWS EBS, Azure Disk, Azure File: -container repo for < 4.15 builds and -v2-container repo for >= 4.15 builds.
+  * Say GCP PD, GCP Filestore: -container repo for < 4.16 builds and -v2-container repo for >= 4.16 builds.
+  * Say OpenStack Cinder, Manila: -container repo for < 4.17 builds and -v2-container repo for >= 4.17 builds.
+  * Etc.

+  OCP release numbers are purely illustrative!

 Advantages: